galpt/kissvpn/README.md

 # Supported VPN Providers

-For now, this guide has been tested only with a very limited number of VPN providers.
+Until now, this guide has been tested only with a very limited number of VPN providers.
 This may change as the time goes and more people are contributing to improve this guide.

 ## Cloudflare 1.1.1.1